MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-result.md

 }
 ```

-The `Close` method allows for a value to be supplied, this will be the resulting return value.
+The `CloseAsync` method allows for a value to be supplied, this will be the resulting return value.
 The use of generics in `Popup<T>` provides type-safety when returning values from a Popup.

 ## Awaiting the result from a Popup